scriptituk/xfade-easing/README.md

 <!-- GL pics at https://github.com/gre/gl-transition-libs/tree/master/packages/website/src/images/raw -->

 Here are the xfade-ported GL Transitions with default parameters and no easing.
-See also the [GL Transitions Gallery](https://gl-transitions.com/gallery) which is not exhaustive.
+See also the [GL Transitions Gallery](https://gl-transitions.com/gallery) (which lacks many recent contributor transitions).

 ![GL gallery](assets/gl-gallery.gif)